Hassaballah El Kafrawy: Career

 Between November 1976 to May 1977, El Kafrawy was appointed a Governor for Damietta Governorate, his hometown.
 Despite the short period, he was able to bring about a major change in the quality of the public services in the Governorate.
 Thus, he gained a strong confidence from both the local community and the Egyptian Cabinet.
 He was invited to join the National Democratic Party and became a member of parliament for Damietta for about 17 years, until 1993.

 In May 1977, he became a Deputy Minister of Housing and Reconstruction until October 1977 when President Anwar Sadat appointed him to become minister.
-El Kafrawy’s initiatives as a minister encouraged the Egyptian presidency to support his attendance in the consecutive 5 cabinets until October 1993.
+El Kafrawy's initiatives as a minister encouraged the Egyptian presidency to support his attendance in the consecutive 5 cabinets until October 1993.

 Over 16 years in the office, El Kafrawy was assigned a number of responsibilities.
-El Kafrawy was founding chairman of the New Urban Communities Authoriry (NUCA) in 1979, tasked with implementing the New Cities program.
+El Kafrawy was founding chairman of the New Urban Communities Authority (NUCA) in 1979, tasked with implementing the New Cities program.
 He was also responsible for the desert land reclamation program for a decade.
 His tireless efforts in tackling these responsibilities gained local and international admiration.
 In 1980, the Egyptian Government awarded him the Order of Republic (First Class) for the third time.
 Three years later, the French government awarded him the French Order of Merit (First Class).
 Finally, the United Nations Center for Human Settlements announced him the winner of 1992 Habitat Prize for his collective achievements in housing and new communities.

 In 1993, he decided to resign at the “high point” of his career.
 Some analysts attributed his resignation to his increasingly uncomfortable position of supporting the policies of the Cabinet which were denounced by many Egyptians at that time.
 The analysts also said that he was so exhausted to pursue his main goals.